YYinn/pahsos_backup/readme.md

 # 3. Liver Segmentation

-Segment liver as a mask for preprocess for classification (1.3) (the crop blocks for each patient only contains liver)
+Segment liver as a mask for block cropping (preprocess for classification (1.3)) -> the crop blocks for each patient only contains liver

 - pretrained model : /mnt/ExtData/pahsos/segmentation/nnUNet_trained_model